jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

 Also note that there is no getter for the severity level.
 This is deliberate - I don't want people to be able to find out what the current severity level is from outside, because that might be abused.
 I'm not sure how, I just have a feeling.
-There's a principle - "YAGNI" - "You Ain't Gonna Need It", and I think getting the severity level is something you shouldn't need.
+There's a principle - "YAGNI" ("You Ain't Gonna Need It") -  and I think getting the severity level is something you shouldn't need.

 ## What next?